WAR MACHINE - Autonomous humanoid robot

 Available torque (post-reduction): Hip ≈ 7.8 N·m; Knee ≈ 10–12 N·m; Shoulder ≈ ~4–7.8 N·m; Elbow ≈ ~1.5 N·m.

-Compute: Raspberry Pi + microcontroller stack for hard real-time loops; sensor bus for IMU, ToF/LiDAR, camera, current/voltage, and bump sensing.
+Compute: Nvidia Jetson Nano + microcontroller stack for hard real-time loops; sensor bus for IMU, ToF/LiDAR, camera, current/voltage, and bump sensing.

 Power: 3S 18650 pack (12–18 cells), 10–15 Ah equivalent; swappable sled; fused rails and per-group current limiting.